Joska99/joska/python/Decorators/README.md

-logedD.py creates file log.txt and write there func and time log, and total use of functions
+logedD.py creates file log.txt and write there func and time log by using decorators, and total use of functions by decorator from another module